A Short Guide on Scientific Writing

 Passive vs Active voice

 Traditionally, the use of active voice in science was frowned upon as it places the protagonist in the centre (e.g.,"We found ...") while passive voice was considered more objective and less personal.
-Over the past couple of decades, this paradigm has gradually been changing, as both authors and publishers began to recognise that the use of active voice tends to allow for a more concise and less ambiguous writing style.
-As a result, the use of active voice is now fairly common and even recommended whenever it reduces amibiguity:
+Over the past couple of decades, this paradigm has gradually been changing as both authors and publishers began to recognise that the use of active voice tends to allow for a more concise and less ambiguous writing style.
+As a result, the use of active voice is now fairly common and even recommended whenever it reduces ambiguity: